artemiscloud/activemq-artemis-operator/docs/help/operator.md

 With the possiblity of configuring arbritary jaas login modules directly, the ArtemisSecurityCR ActiveMQArtemisSecuritySpec.LoginModules and ActiveMQArtemisSecuritySpec.SecurityDomains fields are deprecated.

+## restricted mode (experimental)
+The CR supports a boolean restricted attribute.
+For single pod broker deployments this provides an empty broker that is configured through brokerProperties.
+The broker is secured with PKI, there are no passwords.
+Cert manager can be used to create the necessary PKI secrets.
+The end result is a minimal broker deployment; an embedded broker with an mtls endpoint for the jolokia jvm agent and RBAC that allows just the operator to check the broker status.
+There is no init container, no jetty and no xml.

 ## Locking down a broker deployment

 Often when verificiation is complete it is desirable to lock down the broker images and prevent auto upgrades, which will result in a roll out of images and a restart of your broker.